Menu

 Traveling in summer with friends or family is a great idea, and if you have chosen Vietnam as your destination, here is our selection of the best places to visit in July.

-1. North-West Vietnam
+1. Northwest and Northeast Vietnam

 In addition to the breathtaking panoramas, North-West Vietnam is also renowned for its ethnic diversity.
 Fascinating ethnic groups, such as the Hmong, Dao, Tay and Dzao, have resided here for generations.
 Travelers can immerse themselves in their culture, learn about their traditions, and have the unique experience of staying with locals at a homestay in Vietnam.